 Located between Grand Junction and Fruita, Colorado National Monument is something of a hidden gem.
 The panoramic view from the Colorado Plateau is often billed as one of the great landscapes of the American West.

 Roadtripping to Colorado’s Mountain Towns

-These are all best experienced as a weekend getaway, though depending on where you are coming from you might be able to to it in a day trip.
+These are all best experienced as a weekend getaway, although depending on where you are coming from you might be able to do it in a day trip.
 These are also some of the best places to spot Colorado wildflowers.
 Definitely check out some of these Colorado road trips through the mountains!